 Fabry Australia Management Committee

 The Fabry Australia Management Committee is a dedicated set of volunteers, many with a personal connection to Fabry disease.
 The Committee meet 4-5 times a year by teleconference (toll free) including once a year face to face at the Annual Patient Meeting to plan strategy, attend the National Patient Conference / Fabry Retreat and Annual General Meeting (AGM) with the members.
-The Office Bearers of the Committee form the Executive Committee (Managing Director, Chair, Treasurer and Secretary) and they meet each month by Teleconference revieing day to day business and financials.
-If you are interested in learning about Committee work or to submit an application to be considered as a Committee member, please contact Fabry Australia at
+The Office Bearers of the Committee form the Executive Committee (Managing Director, Chair, Treasurer and Secretary) and they meet each month by Teleconference reviewing day to day business and financials.
+If you are interested in learning about the Management Committee work or to submit an application to be considered as a Committee member, please contact Fabry Australia at to obtain an Expression of Interest Form.

 Megan Fookes OAM